Master of Arts in Teaching: Mathematics

 See Certification and Licensing Workshops for details and schedules.

 All students will have to complete the ALST (Academic Literacy Skills Test), Educating All Students Test, and the revised CST (Content Specialty Test) in the area of the Certificate.
-The activation date of some of the new Content Specialty Tests will vary as they become live during the 2013-2014 academic year.
 It is the student’s responsibility to monitor the TEACH website at http://www.highered.nysed.gov/tcert/ to ensure that they are taking the appropriate examinations.
 All students are required to complete and submit the edTPA (Education-Teacher Performance Assessment - Portfolio) in their content field.
 Please check with your program director for specific requirements.

 Tuition and Financial Information